fmitech/FMMosaicLayout/README.md

 Here you can specify a custom `UIEdgeInsets` for each section.

 ##### Interitem Spacing

     - (CGFloat)collectionView:(UICollectionView *)collectionView layout:(FMMosaicLayout *)collectionViewLayout
             interitemSpacingForSectionAtIndex:(NSInteger)section;

 Here you can specify the spacing between cells.

+##### Header and Footer Support

+Below are the optional methods you can make use of to customize your headers and footers.
+The first methods are to set the height of your header/footers.

+    - (CGFloat)collectionView:(UICollectionView *)collectionView layout:(FMMosaicLayout *)collectionViewLayout
+     heightForHeaderInSection:(NSInteger)section;

+    - (CGFloat)collectionView:(UICollectionView *)collectionView layout:(FMMosaicLayout *)collectionViewLayout
+     heightForFooterInSection:(NSInteger)section;

+If you want your header and/or to overlay your mosaic cells implement the following methods below in your delegate and have them return `YES`.
+The default is `NO`.

+    - (BOOL)headerShouldOverlayContentInCollectionView:(UICollectionView *)collectionView
+                                                layout:(FMMosaicLayout *)collectionViewLayout;

+    - (BOOL)footerShouldOverlayContentInCollectionView:(UICollectionView *)collectionView
+                                                layout:(FMMosaicLayout *)collectionViewLayout;

 ## Installation